100KStarsun/2025-Senior-Project/README.md

 Repo Conventions:

 - Utilize unique branches for each unique feature; do not re-use a branch that was previously merged
+- All branches should be derived from `dev`, and all branches should merge back into `dev`.
+    - `dev` will be merged into `main` by Levi or Avalon on a weekly basis, by 11:30 AM on the Tuesday of each sprint.
+        - At this point, `dev` and `main` will be identical.

 Coding Conventions: